Losant/losant-rest-js/docs/application.md

 ## Export

-Export an application and all of it&#x27;s resources
+Export an application and all of its resources

 ```javascript
 var params = {